whisthq/webscrapers/README.md

 To optimize the process:
   - Create multiple accounts, at least one per subreddit to scrape; they will get banned quickly.
   - Go to a subreddit like r/learnprogramming, r/starterpack, etc. and comment on people's posts to gain karma.
-Last time we checked, you need about 50 karma to remove the reCaptcha feature from the direct messaging feature, which allows automated DM-ing.
+Last time we checked, you need 5 karma to remove the reCaptcha feature from the direct messaging feature, which allows automated DM-ing.
-  - Once you have 50 karma, the DM feature should be reCaptcha-free and you can start DM-ing.
+  - Once you have 5 karma, the DM feature should be reCaptcha-free and you can start DM-ing.

 Repeat as many times as needed, and try to make the Google Form surveys as simple and short as possible (5-6 short answer questions work best)!